-The Bissell PowerForce Helix was middle of the pack in most ways, but it does offer a longer warranty than most budget vacs, and it is below average for the price of the best deep clean vacuum cleaners (opens in new tab).
-It was rather bulky compared to a lot of the ones we were comparing in this category and it lacks a swiveling head, but it was able to get our test floors clean.
+The Bissell PowerForce Helix was middle of the pack in most ways, but it does offer a longer warranty than most vacuum cleaners of this price, and it is below average for the price of the best deep clean vacuum cleaners (opens in new tab).
+It was rather bulky and it lacks a swiveling head, but it was able to get our test floors clean.

 Its strongest showing was on our pet hair removal test.
 We took dog hair and ground it into medium-pile carpeting, the type most common in homes, and then counted the passes each vacuum required to remove it.
 The number was quite low in the case of the Helix – almost the lowest – so that was impressive.

 The Helix also had one very common problem for bagless models – it creates an epic dust cloud.
 It was easy to figure out how to empty it, but the cloud that it created in the process wouldn’t be fun for allergy sufferers.
-If you prefer a bagged model, consider the Hoover Tempo WidePath.
+If you prefer a bagged model, consider the Miele Dynamic U1 (opens in new tab).

-This Bissell is a relatively big and bulky model.
-It is only slightly above average for weight, but its larger proportions and lack of a swiveling head made it less maneuverable than other comparable models.
-It would also take up more closet space than many other models.
-At least the cord is longer than average.
+This Bissell is a relatively big and bulky model, comparable to many of the heavy duty vacuum cleaners we reviewed, but its larger proportions and lack of a swiveling head made it less maneuverable than other comparable models.
+At least the cord is longer than average, at 25 foot.
 That means less plugging and unplugging, even if you are cleaning a big space.
 Another time-saver is the 15 inch wide cleaning path, which will make easy work of large spaces but may struggle with corners and tight spaces.
 For these, consider a handheld vacuum (opens in new tab) or use the hose.

 The warranty also is above average, which was a nice surprise.
-Most units offered just one year of coverage, but you get double that with the Helix.
+Most units offered just one year of coverage, but you get double that with the Helix at two years.

 The Bissell PowerForce Helix struggled a little to clean dense debris like kitty litter and cereal from our test floors, but it was good at removing flour, so if dust is your primary concern this is worth a look.
-It is a little bulkier than most and lacks a swiveling head, but it boasts a long warranty and relatively low price.
+It is a little bulky and lacks a swiveling head, but it boasts a long warranty and relatively low price.